andrakis/Elispidae/README.md

    * [Poco](https://procoproject.org) library is used for the underlying dynamic type.
 Some extensions to this allow for minimal coding and maximum support.

-   * Memory is almost universally managed by the standard template library and restricting the use of pointers in code.
-The only object using pointers is the environment, and this is managed properly and correctly deallocated when no longer in use.
+   * Memory is almost universally managed by the standard template library and restricting the use of pointers in code. `shared_ptr`s take care of environment management, resolving memory issues.

 Status
 ------

-**Version: 0.36**
+**Version: 0.42**

-**Language compatibility level:** Scheme-ish
+**Language compatibility level:** Scheme-ish, with tail-call-optimization.

     Mainly Scheme-like syntax, but strings are also supported.